 Where you’re eating:

 Winter: A hearty season calls for a hearty meal.
-Try the vegetarian chili at The Lodge, an urban interpretation of a log cabin.
-If burgers are your thing head to SoHo Burger Bar and build your own gourmet beef creation.
+If burgers are your thing head to Marble & Rye for their signature M+R burger and specialty cocktail.

 Summer: The Liberty Hound.
 Grab a seat on the patio (if you can) and order up some fish tacos.
 Enjoy the sights and sounds of Canalside in the shade of the USS Sullivans, part of the largest inland Naval Park in the United States.